forest-fire/firemodel/docs/modeling/property-constraints.md

 ### **Built-in Meta**

-These constraints are built in to **Firemodel** "out of the box" and therefore immediately available to your code as in _import_ but they are not enforced by Firemodel.
+These constraints are built in to **Firemodel** "out of the box" and therefore immediately available to your code as in _import_ but they are not enforced by FireModel.
 The enforcement is left to you in your implementation.

 Examples are `min`, `max`, `length`, and `desc`.
 For instance, to get the minimum age in our `Person` example above: